Pull to refresh

 Overview

-Europe spent three decades letting its defense industrial base wither.
-Now it's racing to rebuild.
-CSG, a Czech ammunition maker virtually unknown outside defense circles, just completed the largest defense IPO ever recorded—€3.8 billion—with shares surging 31% on their first trading day.
-The company is now worth €33 billion, and its 33-year-old owner Michal Strnad has become one of the world's richest people under 40.
+CSG, a Czech ammunition maker virtually unknown outside defense circles, just completed the largest defense IPO ever recorded—€3.8 billion.
+Shares surged 31% on their first trading day.
+The company is now worth €33 billion, and its 33-year-old owner Michal Strnad is one of the world's richest people under 40.

-The IPO crystallizes a structural shift in European capital markets.
+The IPO crystallizes a structural shift in European capital markets as NATO members commit to 5% of GDP on defense by 2035, and the EU mobilizes €800 billion under its Readiness 2030 plan.
 BlackRock and Qatar Investment Authority committed €300 million each as cornerstone investors—institutions that would have avoided defense stocks entirely five years ago.
-With NATO members committing to 5% of GDP on defense by 2035 and the EU mobilizing €800 billion under its Readiness 2030 plan, European defense companies are projected to grow revenue 10-11% annually for the next decade.
+European defense companies are projected to grow revenue 10-11% annually for the next decade.

 Key Indicators